Factbox: Australian Open champion Naomi Osaka

 EARLY LIFE

-* Born to a Japanese mother and a Haitian father, Osaka grew up idolising 23-times Grand Slam champion Serena Williams.
+* Born to a Japanese mother and a Haitian father, Osaka grew up idolizing 23-times Grand Slam champion Serena Williams.

 * Moved to New York when she was three years old and turned professional in 2013 aged 15.